awslabs/aws-servicebroker/docs/install_prereqs.md

 fetching the catalog and reading/writing metadata to DynamoDB.

 The user or role that the broker runs as requires the following policy:
-(will scope this down further before public release)

 ```json
 {